shawnmclean/Mandrill-dotnet/README.md

 ## Description

 Mandrill Dot Net is a library that wraps the [Mandrill](http://mandrill.com/) mail API to easily get started in sending mail.
-It contains methods that accept just the minimal amount of strongly typed parameters required to start sending out emails.
-All API calls have their Async counterparts.
+It contains methods that accepts requests that matches the structure of the Mandrill API docs.
+Required properties are accepted in the Request's constructor.

 ## Usage